How does UPMC for Life help make sure I’m safe on my prescription medications?

-As a valued UPMC for Life member, the safety of you and those around you is important to us.
+We value your safety and that of those around you.
 Unused or expired prescription medications are a public safety issue.
 Proper disposal of unused drugs saves lives and protects the environment.
 Unused medications should be disposed of as soon as possible using one of the following methods:

 - If your medicine is on the FDA flush list, you can immediately flush these potentially dangerous medicines down the toilet.
 Find out if your medication is on the FDA flush list by visiting the Disposal of Unused Medicines resource or check the label or the patient information leaflet with your medicine.